What is Invoice Factoring? – Convert Invoices to Capital

 What is Invoice Factoring?

+The process involves selling invoices to a third party, specifically a third-party factoring company.
+The factoring company directly pays the business and then takes over payment collection responsibilities.
 The factoring company then owns the invoice and collects the invoice value from your customers.
 In this way, the factoring company acts as an extension of your accounts receivable collections team.

 How does Invoice Factoring work?